10 ways to nail your backyard BBQ this Australia Day4 Mins

-If water play isn’t right for your event, there are other ways of beating the heat this Australia Day.
-Outdoor fans, misters, and plenty of shade are obvious environmental ways to keep cool.
-Some smaller, quirkier ideas, like spritzer bottles with ice water and lavender or peppermint oil, chilled and scented towel rolls, handheld vintage fans and spa-inspired hydrating water concoctions, will add a unique touch to your function.
+If water play isn’t right for your BBQ, there are other ways of beating the heat this Australia Day.
+Outdoor fans, misters, and plenty of shade are obvious; for those who want a quirky touch, try:

 Pull up a rug

-Benches, crates, and stools offer casual seating options that allow your guests to flow through different locations, whilst rugs and floor pillows are a great addition for children’s corners or families with bubs.
+Benches, crates, and stools offer casual seating options that allow your guests to flow through different locations.
+Furthermore, rugs and floor pillows are a great addition for children’s corners or families with bubs.

 Written by Evelyn Kandris